bhuman/CABSL/Readme.md

 ### Reading Configuration Files

 By default, the class *InFileStream.h* is used to read values from configuration files.
-Its constructor simply add the extension *.cfg* to the file name passed and opens the file with that name.
+Its constructor simply adds the extension *.cfg* to the file name passed and opens the file with that name.
 It implements a method `read` that reads a single name/value pair per line.
 For reading the actual values, the operator `>>` of the class `std::istream` is used.
 Therefore, if `load` is used and constant definitions are not of primitive data types, the streaming operator must be overloaded for those types: